Accreditation and College Data (College of Ed)

 Of NJCU-prepared teachers who were evaluated:

-• 92% received Summative scores of "Highly Effective" or "Effective."
+• 97% received Summative scores of "Highly Effective" or "Effective."
 Summative scores are based on multiple measures of student achievement and teacher practice.
+Statewide, 99% of CEAS completers received Summative scores of "Highly Effective" or "Effective."

-• 95% received Teacher Practice scores of "Highly Effective" or "Effective."
+• 100% received Teacher Practice scores of "Highly Effective" or "Effective."
 Practice is measured by performance on a teacher practice instrument, which is used to gather evidence primarily through classroom observations and pre/post-conferences.
+Statewide, 99% of CEAS completers received Teacher Practice scores of "Highly Effective" or "Effective."

-• 89% received Teacher Student Growth Objective (SGO) Scores of "Highly Effective" or "Effective."
+• 97% received Teacher Student Growth Objective (SGO) scores of "Highly Effective" or "Effective."
 Teacher SGO scores are the combined score for a teacher鈥檚 Student Growth Objectives as assessed by the district鈥檚 evaluation system.
+Statewide, 97% of CEAS completers received SGO scores of "Highly Effective" or "Effective."

 Completer Effectiveness